Join book lovers from around the globe

 Yes, we're using 21st century media to help spread the word about the delights of 16th century media.
 The irony is delicious.

-This is the oldest and largest antiquarian book fair in the Southeastern United States, and one of the largest in the nation.
+This is the largest and longest running antiquarian book fair in the Southeastern United States, and one of the largest in the nation.

 Bookstores.